Menu Close

 • Meeting people of other religious faiths or no faith at all.
 I was blessed with Catholic daughters-in-law.
 They forced me to come to terms with my deep-seated hatred for any religion but my own.
 As you may well know, we Baptists hate Catholics.
 The big change for me was when I attended a Midnight Christmas mass with my wife and some of our children.
 What a beautiful and powerful service.
 It shook my bigoted bones right down to my core.

 • Gandhi.
 Gandhi showed me the way of peace, of non-violent resistance.
 Of course, according to my Baptist beliefs, Gandhi is burning in Hell right at this moment.
-I no longer believe that, and I do not believe such vengeful hate by God is consistent with His love and mercy.
-I have abandoned the classic Baptist understanding of hell and I believe in annihilation.
+I no longer believe that.
+I don’t think such vengeful hate by God is consistent with His love and mercy.
+I have abandoned the classic Baptist understanding of Hell and I now believe in annihilationism.
 My beliefs are becoming more and more universalist as I go along.
 I will leave it to God to sort out the “who is in and who is not.”

 • I simply don’t want to be in the ministry anymore.
 I have no desire for it and I do not want to give the requisite time necessary to be a “good” pastor.
 I believe I still have good teaching skills and I have a sincere desire to be a help to others, but I do not want to exercise my gifts in a traditional Church setting.
 I have wasted enough time already and I don’t want to waste anymore.

-I will stop writing this with the sharing of the biggest breakthrough in my life over the past few months.
+Let me conclude with sharing one of the biggest breakthroughs in my life over the past few months.
 I spent my life “living for Jesus and Living for Others.”
 I bought into the mantra of Jesus First, Others Second, and Bruce doesn’t matter.
 I spent far too much time worrying about what others thought of me, of how they viewed my ministry and family.

 Have you said WOW yet?
 I heard you!
 Let me paraphrase Thomas Merton.
 People were upset with Merton because his beliefs were always changing, always in motion.
 He said he frustrated his critics because just when they thought they had him pinned down on an issue, they found out he had already move on to something else.